alin00r/Task-Manager-API/README.md

 ﻿# Task-Manager-API

 ## Introduction 🌟
-Welcome to My app!
-This application is designed to provide a seamless experience for users who love to manage tasks efficiently.
+Welcome to My REST-API!
+This API is designed to provide a seamless experience for users who love to manage tasks efficiently.

 ## Technologies 🚀